 While Dubrovnik reigns king when it comes to tourism, for an incentive, Split is often overlooked.
 This is a shame, because Split has so much to offer with regards to MICE activities, and is reputed for being DMC friendly.

+Infrastructure and accessibility is important for any incentive.
 Split has excellent flight and bus connections, and as we’ve just seen is an excellent base from which to explore other parts of Dalmatia.
 The city is brimming over with a choice of excellent hotels, restaurants and bars.
 The old town and surrounding hills and mountains offer a range of activities and incentive possibilities.

 However, what would Diocletian think of it now?
 For his palace is now surrounded by restaurants, bars and shops, yet somehow manage to blend seamlessly with this 4th century building.